 While researching gender equity issues for another project, Amanda Matthews came across an article from September 2014 in the Courier Journal, which stated "In fact, the closest thing to a woman honored by a full-scale statue on public property in Kentucky is Carolina, Gen. John Breckinridge Castleman's horse."
 Thankfully, a recent Courier Journal article titled, Louisville Has No Public Statues of Women.
 That Changes This Weekend, shows welcome progress in this area with the unveiling of the statue of Mother Catherine Spalding (1793-1858) at the Cathedral of the Assumption.
 While we very much support this project, we want to see sculptures honoring women included on municipal and state owned land as well.
 The Artemis Initiative is seeking sculptures honoring women on public land throughout Kentucky.

-Women should be honored throughout the Commonwealth of KY alongside the many statues honoring men, and the Kentucky Human Rights Commission is asking us to do so.
-Please link to the article here.
+Women should be honored throughout the Commonwealth of Kentucky alongside the many statues honoring men, and the Kentucky Human Rights Commission is asking us to do so.

 *Grant was awarded to the artist, not through The Artemis Initiative, Inc.